-Lab Coat/PPE: An approved lab coat must be worn at all times in the laboratory.
+Lab Coat: An approved lab coat must be worn at all times in the laboratory.
 A lab coat or surgical gown from the testing area should remain in the testing area.
-Gloves must be worn in the testing area at all times.
+Lab coats may leave the testing site only to be laundered (if the hospital does not provide a laundry service).